-The Student Endowment Fund was founded in 2004 to provide a stable source of funding for the District’s Student Initiatives Program with the goal of eventually accruing $500,000.
-Each year, over $15,000, paid from the Endowment Fund, is spent on student initiatives with the objective of attracting the best and brightest to the transportation profession in the west.
+The Student Endowment Fund was founded in 2004 to provide a stable source of funding for the District’s Student Initiatives Program with the goal of eventually accruing $500,000, at which point the fund would be self-sustaining.
+Each year, over $12,000, paid from the Endowment Fund, is spent on Student Initiatives with the objective of attracting the best and brightest to the transportation profession in the west.
 The future of the transportation profession depends upon a stable and continuing flow of students who are excited and passionate in the career opportunities afforded by transportation engineering and planning.

 - Support for the Student Leadership Summit ($1,000)

-- Support of travel for our winning Student Traffic Bowl team to the ITE International Meeting ($1,000)
+- Travel support for the winning Student Traffic Bowl team to the ITE International Meeting ($1,000)

 - Sponsoring special events for students and professionals ($250)

-Prior to the inception of the Endowment Fund, these student programs were modestly funded utilizing existing annual operating and annual meeting budgets.
+Prior to the inception of the Student Endowment Fund, the Western District’s student programs were modestly funded utilizing existing annual operating and Annual Meeting budgets.
 This limited the scope of the programs and resulted in the use of operating reserves.
 In an effort to avoid increasing dues and to assure continuous, stable funding for the current and future student initiatives, the Student Endowment Fund was established to provide a self-sustaining funding source for these programs.
-The Board projects that the Endowment Fund needs to reach $500,000 to be self-sustaining enough to generate enough annual revenue to support the District’s current student initiatives.
-Once this fundraising goal is met, the Board will be able to consider the expansion of its student initiatives.

 2013: Renaming of the Student Endowment Fund